Aul Reekie is an absolute little gem of a city; and it possesses the ultimate and rare city-break trifecta of

 The Edinburgh Larder prides itself on using seasonal, quality, fresh and locally sourced ingredients in everything it serves.
 And everything it serves is incredible.
 You can get breakfast in their Blackfriars Street and Whitmuir cafés… and what a breakfast it is.
 If you’re feeling ravenous, get the full breakfast for €9.50, but as far as we’re concerned you can’t go wrong with a breakfast roll (you can build your own, they start at £4) and a well-made flat white.
 So, say you pig out and have three fillings in your roll (bacon, egg and sausage obviously), that and your coffee still only comes to £8.50, in total, for a frankly stellar breakfast.
 Get in.

 We hardly need to tell you to do this.
 But we will anyway.
 The Royal Mile is – shockingly – a mile long (although it’s a Scots mile), and is made up of four different streets that form the city’s main thoroughfare.
-It’s full of shops, pubs, cafés, beautiful buildings and bagpipe players… it’s just one of those things you have to do when you’re in Edinburgh.
+It’s full of shops, pubs, cafés, beautiful buildings and bagpipe players… it’s one of the unavoidable things to do in Edinburgh during your visit.
 Walking it won’t cost a thing, obviously, but feel free to spend your tenner on some delightful tourist tat along the way.
 You won’t get a kilt for a tenner, but you might find a bonnie tartan hat or something equally delightful…

 Just south of the Gilmerton crossroads in Edinburgh there are a series of underground passageways and chambers that you can enter through an old mining cottage.
 Nobody really knows why they were created or what they were used for but there are a few theories being bandied about.
 Some say it was a smuggler’s lair, some say it was a drinking den for local gentry, some think it may have been a refuge for Covenanters.
 But there’s no definitive answer, it’s still a mystery.
 What’s for sure is that it’s a really interesting tour full of great stories and history, and it’s well worth the mere £7.50 it costs to do.